Three Documentation Tools That Work

 2. The pocket guide

 You'll find a revised version of our original “Pocket Guide to the Documentation Guidelines” facing page 89 of the print issue.
-(Note: You can order a copy of the pocket guide via the FPM Coding Tools information page.)
 Before you continue reading this article, you may want to remove the pocket guide along the perforation, cut out the shaded areas and fold the guide as indicated in the instructions.

 With the pocket guide folded correctly, the front should show the two Code selection tables at the top with a History table below.
 The words Exam and Decision making should be showing above the history table, each next to the head of a broad gray arrow.
 The gray arrow in the History table indicates that the History table contributes information to the History column of the code selection tables.
 Open the first flap and on the right you should see an Exam table with a gray arrow indicating its relationship to the Exam column of the Code selection tables.
 Lift up the small flap carrying the exam table and you should see a two-column table that lists the clinical content of the comprehensive general multisystem exam as it's defined in the new documentation guidelines.
 (We chose to include the general multisystem exam because of its prevalence in family medicine.)
 Close the small flap, open the third flap, and you should see three tables that contribute information to the Decision making table and a gray arrow indicating the relationship of decision making to the Code selection tables.